COMP3350/Group-11-Little-Chef/README.md

 Our group made no significant changes to the code's structure or system's behaviour.
 All the changes made were the system's extensions in Iteration 1 in terms of functionality and addition of the real DataBase.

 ### Outstanding issues or bugs:
-A recipe is moved to the end of the list of recipes if the estimated recipe time is updated or the recipe is rated.
+- A recipe is moved to the end of the list of recipes if the estimated recipe time is updated or the recipe is rated.
 This is because updates are implemented as reinsertion in our Database.
 We will fix this issue in the next iteration by implementing the database update functionality to update rather than reinsert a recipe.
+- You cannot cancel adding a recipe.
+Once you press the add recipe button, a recipe will be created with whatever information you enter.
+We will fix this issue in the next iteration by adding an exit button.
+The recipe will not be added if the user goes back to the previous page.
+The recipe will only be added is the user presses the 'submit recipe' button.

 ### This App was tested on the following devices:
 1.  	- Android Systems: Android 6.0 Google APIs|x86 (Marshmallow)